Tesla’s Autopilot technology held partially liable for a 2019 fatal crash, fined $243 million by Florida court

 The jury of the US District Court of Miami, Florida decided earlier today that Tesla’s Autopilot technology was partially responsible for a 2019 car crash resulting in a death and severe injuries to other people involved.

-Tesla (TSLA) has decided to appeal the decision of the court’s jury as it deems the judgement is not right based on the accident’s circumstances.
+Tesla (TSLA) has decided to appeal the decision of the court’s jury as it deems the judgment is not right based on the accident’s circumstances.

 During the trial, Tesla argued that the driver of the Tesla Model S was solely responsible for this crash.
 However, the jury wasn’t satisfied, and the judge accepted the jury’s verdict, NBC reported.